- Treats GOUT flare-ups

 Naproxen is used for reducing pain and inflammation in various parts of the body body.

 It does this by blocking an enzyme involved in the inflammation pathway.
-Naproxen is frequently used to treat conditions like sprains, muscle pain, arthritis, gout and even period pain.
+Naproxen is frequently used to treat conditions like sprains, muscle pain, chronic pain conditions, arthritis, gout and even period pain.

 Compared to painkillers

 What's the difference between Naproxen vs Ibuprofen vs Paracetamol?

 Naproxen 500mg tablets are a prescription-only medicine; this means a doctor or prescriber needs to prescribe it.
 Unlike ibuprofen, it is not available to buy over the counter.